Skip to main content

 Dr. Dzieciolowski’s career combines 30 years of experience in data science and leadership roles in the Canadian telecommunication industry with teaching and research, as a part-time faculty member at John Molson School of Business in Montreal.

-In his professional career, he led Data Science and Modelling groups in Rogers, Fido and Bell Canada where he developed predictive models and analytical solutions for key business areas of business such as customer retention, revenue growth and acquisition of new customers.
+In his professional career, he led Data Science and Modelling teams in Rogers, Fido and Bell Canada where he developed predictive models and analytical solutions for key business problems.

-Currently, Dr Dzieciolowski serves as a Chief Analytics Officer at Daesys Inc., the startup company developing Machine Learning Operations (MLOps) platform for algorithms used AI-advanced companies.
+Currently, Dr Dzieciolowski serves as a Chief Analytics Officer at Daesys Inc., the startup company developing Machine Learning Operations (MLOps) platform for Machine Learning models.

 At JMSB, Dr. Dzieciolowski researches and teaches courses in data mining, statistics, data science and analytical software to undergraduate and graduate students.
-He has built synergies between industry and academia to provide internship funding for students of Montreal universities.
-He has developed and launched a digital, joint Certification in Business Analytics between JMSB and SAS – the world’s leader in data science software.
-There were over 100 students who graduated with the Certification in 2021.
+He has built synergies between industry and academia and provided internship funding for students of Montreal universities.
+He has developed and launched a joint Certification in Business Analytics and Predictive Modelling between JMSB and SAS – the world’s leader in data science software.

-Dr. Dzieciolowski’s research interests focus on statistics and data science methods; in particular, on models diagnostics and explainability, big data, predictive models, multivariate analysis, forecasting, econometric models, social networks and text analytics.
-He was distinguished with CUPFA Special JMSB Research award for the project in big data in 2016.
+Dr. Dzieciolowski research interests focus on statistics and data science methods; in particular, on models diagnostics and explainability, predictive models, multivariate analysis, forecasting, social networks and text analytics.
+He was distinguished with the CUPFA Special JMSB Research award for the project in big data in 2016.

 He is an active promoter of data science and a frequent speaker at academic and industry conferences.